fms12/DATA-STRUCTURE-AND-ALGORITHM-IN-PY/README.md

-# Hacker-Rank-solutions
+                                     simple-practice problems
-Here you get the all Hacker Rank Solution in python with easy and effictive way
+                  Here you get the all sipmle python Solution with easy and effictive way